lz4/lz4/doc/lz4_Frame_format.md

 __Dictionary ID__

+A dictionary is useful to compress short input sequences.
+When present, the compressor can take advantage of dictionary's content as a kind of “known prefix” to encode the input in a more compact manner.

+When the frame descriptor defines independent blocks, every block is initialized with the same dictionary.
+If the frame descriptor defines linked blocks, the dictionary is only used once, at the beginning of the frame.

+The compressor and the decompressor must employ exactly the same dictionary for the data to be decodable.

+The Dict-ID field is offered as a way to help the decoder determine which dictionary must be used to correctly decode the compressed frame.
 Dict-ID is only present if the associated flag is set.
 It's an unsigned 32-bits value, stored using little-endian convention.
-A dictionary is useful to compress short input sequences.
-The compressor can take advantage of the dictionary context to encode the input in a more compact manner.
-It works as a kind of “known prefix” which is used by both the compressor and the decompressor to “warm-up” reference tables.

-The decompressor can use Dict-ID identifier to determine which dictionary must be used to correctly decode data.
-The compressor and the decompressor must use exactly the same dictionary.
-It's presumed that the 32-bits dictID uniquely identifies a dictionary.

-Within a single frame, a single dictionary can be defined.
+Within a single frame, only a single Dict-ID field can be defined.

-When the frame descriptor defines independent blocks, each block will be initialized with the same dictionary.
-If the frame descriptor defines linked blocks, the dictionary will only be used once, at the beginning of the frame.
+Note that the Dict-ID field is optional.
+Knowledge of which dictionary to employ can also be passed off-band, for example, it could be implied by the context of the application.

 __Header Checksum__